 Along with the countertops, you can also get new cabinets.
 If your cabinets are breaking down, or the outsides don’t look that great, it’s probably time for an upgrade.
 Installing new cabinets can not only make your kitchen look better but give you more storage space.
-For those of you who have cabinets that are in decent shape you can just change the outside of them for a new look and to cut back on the costs.
+For those of you who have cabinets that are in decent shape, you can just change the outside of them for a new look and cut back on the costs.

 Change the Lighting